sreeharimp/IM-MES/README.md

-# 🏭 Agney Production Tracker
+# 🏭 IM-MES Production Tracker

 **Agney Production Tracker** is a modern, high-performance Manufacturing Execution System (MES) designed for real-time production monitoring, quality control, and batch traceability.
 Built with a focus on industrial reliability and data integrity.